Frank872321/ThankYou/README.md

-Just a thankyou page for my teacher btw if you can help make the ui better, please make it better :))
+Just a thankyou page for my teacher btw if you can help make the ui better, please make it better :))<br>
+now hosting at: thankyou-8d08.onrender.com